 The TOP MENU and/or SIDE MENU is changing as We are re-organizing, Fall “clean-up” to speed up the Menu and Search functions, for faster searching.
-(Sept.
-2016).
+(Jan.
+2017).

 When Sir Robert Gore Booth was landlord over this part of Sligo the rents the people had to pay were very high.
 What was worse, if the people tried to improve the dirty wet patches of land they were trying to live on, the rents were raised.
 There was a tax put on every window in the house.
 As well as that every house that had a chimney had to pay tax on it as well.
 In order to avoid paying many poor people built up the windows and you would see cabins with no chimney at all.

 Depending on the period – Irish records can be searched, to start, using three (3) main Primary Irish Authorities or Records:

-The base of Researching your Irish born Ancestors’ one should first start with and know your Ancestor’s Surname, Townland, and Christian Name(s).
+The base of Researching your Irish born Ancestors’ one should first start with what you know of your Ancestor’s — their Surname, the Townland they lived in, and their Christian Name(s).

 Finding this precise information is your first task.
 Then if you follow the routes noted below, you should be able to easily locate your Ancestor’s Irish records (Birth is generally Baptism records in Ireland), Marriage, and Death – BMDs.